Ryougi-yukiro/MMGS/README.md

 # ggGSE
 The R package ggGSE is developed by .
+You can use this packages for Genomic selection across different envs

 ## Description

-A  devlopment R packages used for GS within diff envs
+A  devlopment R packages used for GS within diff envs.

 ## Installation